nicholasdille/container-slides/150_gitlab/160_runner/slides.md

 Enforcement in 16.6 (November 2023)

-Removal of old runne registration in 17.0 (May 2024)
+Removal of old runner registration in 17.0 (May 2024)

 ### Old process